 false.
 Your app must be a release version, not a debug version.

-android:compileSdkVersion must be set appropriately.
+android:targetSdkVersion must be set appropriately.
 API versions greater the minimums specified prevent users from installing your app.
 For previously released app, use caution when changing the

 minSdkVersion as you may break compatibility for users on older versions of Android.

-Following are the accepted values for
+The following table contains the accepted values for

 Specify the correct